ECALELFS/ECALELF/README.md

 If you are using a bash shell:
 `cd Calibration && source initCmsEnv.sh`

+Every time you enter in a new shell you have to do:
+`source initCmsEnv.csh`
+or
+`source initCmsEnv.sh`

 ======
 Code documentation:
 Once downloaded the code, in Calibration/ you can run the command